Blosberg/Nanopore_data_processing/README.md

 | ref           | data regarding the reference --e.g. "Genome_Dir": Path to the reference genome; "Genome_version": name thereof, "RsoI_abspath": path to the directory containing regions of interest.
 And finally, "RsoI": RDS file containing regions of interest (in a specialized format).
 | Execution     | target_out Desired output of the pipeline; e.g. a "bam"; the read data with alignment, in Granges List format "reads_GRL", among various other possibilities. "jobs": max number of rule executions to be run simultaneously. "clustersub": should this task be submitted to an SGE cluster (true/false).

-The remaining options can generally be left to their default values in `dev/config_defaults.json`
+The remaining options can generally be left to their default values, defined  in `dev/config_defaults.json`

-## Temporary interpreter solution
+## Interpreter
-One last preparatory step must be taken before running the pipeline --it's an unfortunate, kludge solution that will hopefully be removed soon.

-The first line in the file `nanopiper.py` reads `#!...` and what follows  must be replaced by your python interpreter.
-To find out what that is, type `which python`, and paste the result into the first line in nanopiper.py in place of what is currently there.

-This is an ugly and temporary solution for which I apologize, and it will be removed soon.
+You may also need to add a specific path to the interpreter on your machine at the first line of the file nanopiper.py to your instance of python3.
+This is a temporary solution until a more standard installation process is established.

 ## Execution

 Once the above have been completed, you should be able to navigate to the folder in which you've saved this repository, and enter:

 `./nanopiper.py -c config_batch_all.json -n`